 After funding your retirement, paying for the kids’ college educations is the number one financial challenge most families face.
-Luckily, a recently passed tax law has suddenly made college tuition less expensive for millions of Americans.
-This article focuses on tax breaks available to families as a result this legislation recently passed by the Obama administration.
-The centerpiece of the tax break for families is the American Opportunity Tax Credit (AOTC) passed as part of the American Recovery and Reinvestment Act of 2009.
-The AOTC made college more affordable for millions of students and their families in 2009 and 2010.
-To continue making higher education more affordable for millions of students, President Obama extended the AOTC to years 2011 and 2012 as part of the Tax Relief Unemployment Reauthorization and Job Creation Act of 2010.
+Luckily, a recent law has has made college tuition less expensive for millions of Americans.
+This article focuses on tax breaks available to families as a result the American Opportunity Tax Credit (AOTC) passed as part of the American Recovery and Reinvestment Act.
+The centerpiece of this legislation is the tax break for families called the American Opportunity Tax Credit (AOTC).
+The AOTC has made college more affordable for millions of students and their families.

 As a reminder, a “tax credit” is a dollar for dollar reduction of your tax bill.
 For most people it’s much more valuable than a “tax deduction” which is simply a reduction in the amount of your income subject to taxation.

 The AOTC replaces and improves the Hope Credit by increasing the amount of the credit by $700.
-In addition, unlike the Hope Credit, which allowed students to apply it to the first two years of college, the AOTC applies to the first four years of college.
+Unlike the Hope Credit, which allowed students to apply it to the first two years of college, the AOTC applies to the first four years of college.
 Third and fourth year students receive significantly larger benefits under the AOTC, making it more likely that they will be able to continue their educations.
 Furthermore, more families are eligible for the AOTC because income limits were expanded compared to the Hope Credit.
-Families with Adjusted Gross Income below $160,000, and single filers whose AGI is below $80,000 are eligible for the full credit.
-The credit gradually “phases out” (i.e., is reduced) for families with AGI’s above these levels and cannot be claimed for taxpayers with an AGI greater than $90,000 (greater than $180,000 for joint filers).
+Families with Adjusted Gross Income (AGI) below $160,000, and single filers whose AGI is below $80,000 are eligible for the full credit.
+The credit gradually “phases out” (i.e., is reduced) for Single Filers with AGIs between $80,000 – $90,000, and Joint Filers with AGIs between $160,000 – $180,000.
 Likewise, the AOTC covers textbooks, a significant expense for a typical college student, which the Hope Credit failed to cover.